ai4co/routefinder/README.md

 ## 📰 News
+- Sep 2025: A new version (`v0.4.0`) has been released.
+We have now added better installation instructions, released models and dataset on HugginFace, and more.
+Also, we are delighted to announce that RouteFinder has been accepted at TMLR 2025!
+See details on the [release notes](https://github.com/ai4co/routefinder/releases/tag/v0.4.0)
 - Feb 2025: A new version (`v0.3.0`) of RouteFinder has been released.
 We have added several improvements, among which increasing the number of VRP variants from 24 to 48!
 See details on the [release notes](https://github.com/ai4co/routefinder/releases/tag/v0.3.0)
 - Oct 2024: A new version (`v0.2.0`) of RouteFinder has been released!
 We have added the latest contributions from our preprint and much improved codebase
 - Jul 2024: RouteFinder has been accepted as an **Oral** presentatation at the [ICML 2024 FM-Wild Workshop](https://icml-fm-wild.github.io/)!